 Myriah is extremely passionate about improving the economic and academic development of her local community.
 She graduated from California State University, San Bernardino with a dual Bachelors of Science degree in Business Administration and Accounting and Finance.

-Natalie is one of Paradigm’s Co-Founders and is the Managing Director of our Training & Implementation practice.
+Natalie is a Paradigm Co-Founder and the Head of Services.
 Natalie’s team is dedicated to helping clients bring their diversity, equity, and inclusion strategies to life through high-impact trainings and long-term strategic partnerships.
 Natalie has led Paradigm’s work with dozens of clients across industries, including Airbnb, Box, Capital One, GE, IDEO, Intuit, and Stripe.

 Before joining Paradigm, Natalie was a part of Google’s People Analytics team, developing and analyzing a wide range of diversity and inclusion initiatives.
 During her time at Google, Natalie received an impact award for her meaningful work with Gayglers—Google’s LGBT employee resource group.